javjerez/Quadratic-voting-system-for-DAOs-in-Solidity/README.md

 # Quadratic-voting-system-for-DAOs-in-Solidity
 A secure, gas-efficient smart contract implementing a quadratic voting system for DAO governance using ERC20 tokens.

+Final year project on secure and scalable DAO voting mechanisms using Solidity and ERC20.

 ---

-# 🗳️ Quadratic Voting Smart Contract for DAOs
+# 🪙 Quadratic Voting Smart Contract for DAOs

 This repository contains a Solidity smart contract that implements a **quadratic voting system for DAOs (Decentralized Autonomous Organizations)**.
-The contract allows participants to register, propose initiatives, vote using quadratic weighting, and execute approved proposals — all **on-chain**.
+The contract allows participants to register, propose initiatives, vote using quadratic weighting and execute approved proposals - all **on-chain**.

-> 📝 The complete design rationale and analysis are detailed in the project's technical report (Spanish only): `Memoria Proyecto.pdf`.
+> The complete design rationale and analysis are detailed in the project's technical report (Spanish only): `Rummikub-Technical-Report.pdf`.

----
+## Documentation
+- **QuadraticVoting.sol:** Main smart contract handling proposals, voting, staking, etc.
+- **ERC20Token.sol:** Custom token implementation extending OpenZeppelin’s ERC20.
+- **IExecutableProposal.sol:** Interface for external proposal contracts.

-## 📌 Features
+## Features

 - **Quadratic Voting**: Vote costs grow quadratically (1, 4, 9, ...).
 - **Two Proposal Types**: